BIMIB-DISCo/OG-SPACE/README.md

 # Introduction
 Optimized Gillespie algorithm for simulating  Stochastic sPAtial models of Cancer Evolution (OG-SPACE) is a computational framework to simulate the spatial evolution of cancer cells and the experimental procedure of bulk and Single-cell DNA-seq experiments.
 OG-SPACE relies on an optimized Gillespie algorithm for a large number of cells able to handle a variety of Birth-Death processes on a lattice and an efficient procedure to reconstruct the phylogenetic tree and the genotype of the sampled cells.
+More in detail, the dynamics is modeled by a stochastic multi-type Birth-Death (BD) process over an arbitrary lattice, with distinct possible interaction rules, and models the spatio-temporal dynamics of a tumor within a 2D or a 3D environment.
+ All cells can acquire and accumulate random mutations over time, which can either be passengers -- with no functional effects --, or drivers -- thus enhancing the birth rate of all descendants.
+After simulating the dynamics,
+OG-SPACE mimics sequencing and variant calling of a portion of cells (e.g., a biopsy), at either the the bulk or the single-cell resolution, with the possibility of including experiment-specific errors in the simulated output data.

+OG-SPACE provides as outputs:
+      - the state of the lattice at any time of the simulation;
+     -  the Ground Truth (GT) genotype of the sampled cells;
+      - the  GT  Variant Allele Frequency (VAF) spectrum of the sampled cells;
+      - the GT phylogenetic  tree  of the sampled cells, in which the leaves represent the cells, whereas the internal nodes represent the most recent common ancestors;
+      - the mutational tree of the driver mutations (if present), where the nodes represent the mutations and edges model the accumulation temporal direction;
+      -  the noisy  genotype of the sampled cells obtained by simulating the errors of a sc-DNA-seq experiment;
+     -  the noisy VAF spectrum of the sampled cells obtained by simulating the errors of bulk DNA-seq experiment.
+The inputs of  OG-SPACE are described below.

 # Implementation
 OG-SPACE employs the efficient strategy to decouple the simulation of the Birth-death process on a lattice and the genetic evolution of the sequence of the cells.
 Here we present a brief description of the algorithms used to simulate such a system.